UKREiiF 2023

 POD Win Masterplan Against Stiff Competition

+We are honoured to be declared winner of the competition for an innovative scheme in Watford.
 Following a fourweek competition bid, POD have been crowned the winner for the housing site as part of the Watford Riverwell Northern Masterplan for Kier Property and Watford Borough Council.

-Pod Architects are changing the way we present our projects and turning this process into a simple, intuitive and interactive experience.
+Over the past half year, POD Architects has entered the world of Building Information Modelling (BIM) and Virtual reality.
+POD Architects are changing the way we present our projects and turning this process into a simple, intuitive and interactive experience.
 To achieve this goal we have entered the world of Building Information Modelling (BIM), combining the latest Autodesk software with the newest technologies.
 The idea is to turn conventional static’ drawings into a fully navigable model that incorporates design information as well as existing conditions collected via drone scans.

 POD Architects Take Paris!